JnsLns/ptb_experiment_template/README.md

 ### Accessing trial properties within the experimental code

 * Within the experimental code contained in files in `/myParadigmDefinition` the trial list is accessible simply as the variable `triallist`.
 *  Within the trial loop (files `/myParadigmDefinition/s5...`) properties of the current trial are also directly available through `currentTrial` (a one-row table).
 Also, the row number of the current trial *in the trial list* is available as `curTrialNumber`.
-Note that this is not necessarily the row number in the result list `e.results`, because trials might get repeated under certain circumstance, and even aborted trials are recordded in the results list.
+Note that this is not necessarily the row number in the result list `e.results`, because trials might get repeated under certain circumstances and each repetition will be recorded in the results list.

 ## Directory structure